overview/overview-local/README.md

 inconsistent.
 (We just use `tar` to back up a PostgreSQL directory.)
 To be safe, you should stop Overview before you back it up.

+The first time you run the backup, you'll get a lot of messages about pulling Docker images.
+That'll just happen the one time; every other invocation will be silent.

 # Restoring Overview from a backup

 After you've installed Overview and tested that it works, you can wipe all its